-- Environmental impacts of the local transportation system. - Understanding transit driver recruitment and retention. - Creating an employee outreach program for Rideshare and other TDM programs.
+- Environmental impacts of the local transportation system and mitigation strategies. - Creating an employee outreach program for Rideshare and other TDM programs. - Implementing recommendations from the Albemarle Service Expansion Feasibility Study.

-CA-MPO in FY21
+CA-MPO in FY22

-Along with ongoing, required MPO tasks, staff anticipates work on the following efforts, some of which will carry-over from FY20.
+Along with ongoing, required MPO tasks, staff anticipates work on the following efforts, some of which will carry-over from FY21.

-Regional Transportation Revenue Study
+Regional Transportation Revenue

-- Assess the impacts of the COVID-19 pandemic on the transportation network and revenue generation - Determine next steps following the analysis from the Regional Transportation Revenue Study - Work with regional and state partners to implement recommendations of the study
+- Assess the impacts of the COVID-19 pandemic on the transportation network and revenue generation - Maintain awareness of opportunities to increase funding for regional transportation system improvements